 We will respond to your request in writing.
 Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.

 The list will include: a) the date of the disclosure; b) the person to whom PHI was disclosed (including that person’s address, if known); c) a description of the information disclosed; and d) the reason for the disclosure.
 If you ask, we will give you one list of disclosures every 12 months for free.
 However, if you ask for another list within 12 months of getting your free list, we will send you one if you agree to pay the reasonable fee we will charge for the additional list.
 We will tell you in advance of the fee and give you a chance to cancel or change your request.

 Notice of Privacy Practices Right

 You have the right to receive a paper copy of this Notice of Privacy Practices at any time.
-You can call the member services number on the back of your identification card to request a copy of this notice.
+You can call the member services number on your identification card to request a copy of this notice.
 Or you can get a copy of this notice from our website at www.cdphp.com.

 If you want more information about CDPHP’s privacy practices, please contact the CDPHP privacy official at (518) 641-5261.
 If you think that your privacy rights may have been violated, you may send a written complaint to: CDPHP Privacy Official, 500 Patroon Creek Blvd., Albany, NY 12206-1057.
 You also may submit a written complaint to the Office for Civil Rights, U.S. Department of Health and Human Services.
 At CDPHP, we are committed to safeguarding your information.
 Therefore, you will not be penalized in any way for filing a complaint about our privacy practices.